RohanDeo18/meeting-reporter/README.md

 1. Select a prompt depending on the content of the source
 2. Incorporate fact checking via browsing
 3. Include a process for improving the prompts based on frequent critiques
-4. add sources and stories to a database (a morgue in news terms)
+4. Add sources and stories to a database (a morgue in news terms)
-5. use RAG to consult the morgue and get background
+5. Use RAG to consult the morgue and get background
-6. embed in a larger collaborative newsroom process
+6. Embed in a larger collaborative newsroom process
 7. Accept audio files for input
-8. incorporate graphics
+8. Incorporate graphics

-pull requests welcome

 ## privacy